timoderbeste/gpt-sh/README.md

 First type in the terminal `sgpt2`.
 This will start up the prompt.

-Unlike the original Shell GPT, Shell GPT 2 functions like an actual shell, where you enter a command and then get a response.
+Unlike the original Shell GPT, GPT-SHell functions like an actual shell, where you enter a command and then get a response.
 There are four types of commands: `DO`, and `THINK`, `SHELL`, `CODE`.

 ### DO

-This is a NEW command of Shell GPT 2.
+This is a NEW command of GPT-SHell.
-This is used to interact with Shell GPT 2 itself.
+This is used to interact with GPT-SHell itself.
 You can use DO command to read or write files from your device, access environment variables, etc.

 There are two DO commands implemented: `SHOW_ENV_VARS`, `LOAD_FILE`.
 More will be implemented in the near future.
 You do not need to know the exact name of these commands.
-Based on your input, Shell GPT 2 will automatically detect the action you want to take.
+Based on your input, GPT-SHell will automatically detect the action you want to take.
 If it cannot determine the action, it will show you a list of all actions.

 #### SHOW_ENV_VARS

-This action let you check all the environment variables of Shell GPT 2.
+This action let you check all the environment variables of GPT-SHell.
 This is NOT for checking the environment variables of your OS.

 When there is no environment variable, the following is shown.